Highlights from this article:

 Breast cancer risk is very personalized and evaluating your risk should be a conversation between you and a trusted healthcare provider.
 The TLDR is that systemic hormones like oral estrogen and progesterone pose a higher risk of breast cancer, particularly in women over 60, because they circulate hormones throughout your body.

-Whereas topical treatments have been shown to have very low absorption into the bloodstream and therefore carries a decreased risk for breast cancer and usually has fewer side effects compared to other hormonal treatments.
-Topical treatment has been proven to help with vaginal dryness and preventing urogenital infections like UTIs.
+Whereas topical treatments have been shown to have very low absorption into the bloodstream and therefore carry a decreased risk for breast cancer and usually have fewer side effects compared to other hormonal treatments.
+Topical treatment has been proven to help with vaginal dryness and prevent urogenital infections like UTIs.

-The decision is yours, but make sure to weigh up the (potential) risks and benefits with your OB-GYN.
+The decision is yours, but make sure to weigh up the (potential) risks and benefits with your healthcare provider.